AndieDrew/TicTacToe/README.md

 4. Local storage

 ## Future Iterations
-- User can input their name
+- User can input their name.
+- User can chose their token.